 - Always keep your garden areas clean and debris free so that you don’t encourage the breeding of bugs.

-- There are many natural remedies which you can use like kaolin clay which prevents bugs from both laying eggs and munching on plant parts.
+- There are many natural remedies which you can use like kaolin clay which helps prevent stink bugs from both laying eggs and munching on plant parts.

 - Inside your home, apart from soap sprays, you can also use cedar sprays to repel these stinky bugs.